The Einstein-Maxwell-Particle System in the York Canonical Basis of ADM Tetrad Gravity: I) The Equations of Motion in Arbitrary Schwinger Time Gauges: The Comparison with the Standard ADM Equations of Motion, the Raychaudhuri Equation and the Contracted Bianchi Identities.

-At the Hamiltonian level, while the first 6 equations (\ref{a1}) are nothing else that the definition of the extrinsic curvature of the instantaneous 3-space $\Sigma_{\tau}$, only two of the other 6 equations (\ref{a1}) are independent due to the ADM version of the {\it 4 contracted Bianchi identities}, now implied by the gauge invariances of the ADM action, which are no more the 4-diffeomorphisms due to the presence of the 3+1 splitting of space-time.
+At the Hamiltonian level, one of the first six equations (\ref{a1}) (the one for $\partial_{\tau}\, \tilde \phi$) and three of the other six equations (\ref{a1}) (the ones for $\partial_{\tau}\, \sigma_{(a)(b)}{|}_{a \not= b}$) are the ADM version of the {\it 4 contracted Bianchi identities}, now implied by the gauge invariances of the ADM action, which are no more the 4-diffeomorphisms due to the presence of the 3+1 splitting of space-time.
 At the Hamiltonian level these gauge invariances are generated by the 8 (14 in tetrad gravity \footnote{In canonical tetrad gravity there are 6 extra primary constraints with the associated Dirac multipliers in the Dirac Hamiltonian and no extra contracted Bianchi identity.}) first class constraints of ADM canonical metric gravity defining a pre-symplectic sub-manifold of the phase space symplectic manifold.
 However at each fixed value of the radar time $\tau$ the gauge group is not a Lie group \footnote{It contains spatial diffeomorphisms acting on $\Sigma_{\tau}$ and the gauge transformations, replacing the time diffeomorphisms, generated by the super-Hamiltonian constraint, which modify the shape of the instantaneous 3-space $\Sigma{\tau}$ with deformations along the {\it normal} to $\Sigma_{\tau}$ in every point, proportional to the conjugate gauge variable $\pi_{\tilde \phi} = {{c^3}\over {12\pi\, G}}\, {}^3K$, namely to the value of the York time in that point.} and its group manifold, as a transformation group on the symplectic manifold of ADM canonical metric gravity, does not have 8 functional gauge parameters but only 4, the 4 Dirac multipliers \footnote{They correspond to a special choice of the arbitrary generalized velocities existing at the Lagrangian level due to the gauge invariances.
 The kinematical set of the Hamilton-Dirac equations identify them as the $\tau$-derivatives of the lapse and shift functions.} in front of the 4 primary constrains (the vanishing of the lapse and shift momenta).
 The secondary constraints (the super-Hamiltonian and super-momentum constraints) have as gauge parameters the gauge variables corresponding to the lapse and shift functions, i.e. 4 elements of a Darboux basis of the symplectic manifold.
-As a consequence, it is not clear how to define an abstract group manifold for this type of symplectic gauge group \footnote{From what has been said the natural gauge parameters of the symplectic gauge group are the lapse and shift gauge functions {\it and} their $\tau$-derivatives, so that there are only 4 arbitrary functions replacing the space-time 4-diffeomorphisms (whose abstract group manifold, depending on 4 arbitrary space-time functions as gauge parameters, is not under mathematical control in the large), the gauge group of the Einstein-Hilbert action.}.
+As a consequence, it is not clear how to define an abstract group manifold for this type of symplectic gauge group \footnote{Due to the Hamilton equations $\partial_{\tau}\, n \, \cir\, \lambda_n$, $\partial_{\tau}\, n_{(a)}\, \cir\, \lambda_{n_{(a)}}$, one could say that the the natural gauge parameters of the symplectic gauge group are the lapse and shift gauge functions {\it and} their $\tau$-derivatives, so that there are only 4 arbitrary functions replacing the space-time 4-diffeomorphisms (whose abstract group manifold, depending on 4 arbitrary space-time functions as gauge parameters, is not under mathematical control in the large), the gauge group of the Einstein-Hilbert action.}.
 Moreover, the group manifold is $\tau$-dependent: we have (a-priori) different group manifolds for the gauge group on each instantaneous 3-space $\Sigma_{\tau}$.
 Therefore Eqs.(\ref{a1}) contain an information on the $\tau$-dependence of the effective group manifold of the gauge transformation group of canonical gravity describing its modification from an instantaneous 3-space $\Sigma_{\tau}$ to a modified one $\Sigma_{\tau + d\tau}$.